 Typically, the statute is vague – intentionally so it can cover as many actions as possible.
 Though this is to the law enforcement officer's advantage when arresting offenders, it is also to an attorney's advantage when defending you.
 It gives lawyers room to argue that the action wasn't unreasonable and didn't provoke a breach of the peace.

 Further, bicyclists are also subject to all the same traffic rules and regulations as motorists are.
 Bike operators must stop at stop signs.
 They must yield when appropriate.
 They must stop at pedestrian crosswalks for pedestrians.
 They must ride in the same direction as traffic.
 They can't ride on sidewalks unless they're specifically permitted.
 They must adhere to all the traffic signs as motorists.
 If they don't adhere to do any of these or other traffic rules applicable to bicyclists, they could be ticketed.

 And if drinking impairs your judgment and causes you to continue riding when you should have actually stopped, then you could get a traffic ticket.
 However, the traffic ticket only addresses the failure to obey the traffic rules and not to bike while drunk.

 Although you can't get a DUI while riding a bicycle while intoxicated, you can get a drunk driving charge while being in operating a motor vehicle.
 In criminal court, many judges make examples of intoxicated driving cases by punishing the accused with maximum criminal penalties.
 If you face drunk driving charges, a Rolling Meadows criminal defense lawyer can help.
-The DUI criminal defense attorneys at Dohman Law Group will fiercely negotiate on your behalf to protect your legal rights.
-To schedule a no-cost initial consultation contact our Rolling Meadows law offices today at847-359-4005.
+The Rolling Meadows DUI criminal defense attorneys at Dohman Law Group will fiercely negotiate on your behalf to protect your legal rights.
+To schedule a no-cost initial consultation contact our Rolling Meadows law offices today at 847-359-4005.